exploring self-realization, sacred personhood, and full humanity

 The narrative usually features a hero overcoming great obstacles to achieve extraordinary feats.
 Arguably, the most famous epics of history are the Iliad, the Odyssey, and the Aeneid.

-My information on the famous three had been scanty.
-I’d known of these most of my life but, even so, was fairly ignorant.
+My information on the famous three literary works had been scanty.
 Recently, however, I reviewed all three epics by listening to 18 hours of lecture by an expert in the field, Dr. Elizabeth Vandiver.

 On the main-page, I discussed the confrontation between Odysseus and Calypso.
 This incident took place in the first half of the Odyssey, during which Odysseus lived as a kind of peripatetic Indiana Jones.
 In his efforts to return home after the war with Troy, the great warrior, buffeted by disapproving gods, was required to endure all manner of fantastic exploit.
 He found himself battling the Cyclops monster, was shipwrecked and nearly perished at sea, encountered the mind-controlling Sirens, and even survived a journey to the shadowy underworld to speak to the dead.